OwenCochell/cursepy/docs/source/basic/intro.rst

 of capy, and the components in use.

-In the next section of the tutorial, we will be going over HandlerCollection objects!
+In the next section of the tutorial, we will be going over CurseClient objects!